hustf/DrawAndSpray.jl/README.md

 * [ImageDraw.jl](https://github.com/JuliaImages/ImageDraw.jl) can't spray.
 * [ColorBlend.jl](https://github.com/kimikage/ColorBlendModes.jl/tree/master) is currently not compatible with the latest `ColorTypes.jl`.

+## What

 This is a lightweight, light dependency repository for modifying raster images and numeric matrices.
 The original code is moved here from `BitmapMaps.jl` and `BitmapMapsExtras.jl`.

-## For what
+It's force principal is non-linear conversion from pixel coverage to opacity, useful when you want visual feedback on which pixels were visited many times, or when you want aliasing on edges of glyphs.

-For indirect drawing and compositing calls en masse, not a 'user-facing' drawing library.
-A few glyph functions are included more as examples.
+It does indirect drawing and image compositing calls en masse, but is not a 'user-facing' drawing library.
+A few glyph functions are included, more as examples.

 `DrawAndSpray.jl` draws fast, but is intended for adding light touches to images, like symbols, glyphs and streamlines.

-It has non-linear conversion from pixel coverage to opacity, useful when you want visual feedback on which pixels were visited many times, or when you want aliasing on edges of glyphs.

 ## Installation